-Manufacturing Resource Planning is a computer-based integrated information system that can devise the most precise and accurate production schedule by leveraging the real-time data to create harmony between the arrival of raw material components with the machine and labor availability.
+Manufacturing Resource Planning is a computer-based integrated information system that can devise the most precise and accurate production schedule by leveraging real-time data to create harmony between the arrival of raw material components with the machine and labor availability.

-It is often a helpful and most relevant tool to enhance the core functionality of the Enterprise Resource Planning (ERP) system.
+It is often a helpful and relevant tool to enhance the core functionality of the Enterprise Resource Planning (ERP) system.

 The goal behind it is, to the extent, the capability of Material Resource planning.

 By the end of the 1980s, manufacturers and business owners realized that they needed a specific kind of software that could easily incorporate into their accounting system and prophesy the amount of inventory required to accomplish a particular task.